sergiocupa/yason/README.md

 # yason

-yaml and json parser and renderer
+Yaml and Json parser and renderer.

+I did it with the intention of using this library in my future work, creating my CNN networks.